2007–08 Florida Panthers season

 The 2007–08 Florida Panthers season began on October 4, 2007, with a game at Madison Square Garden against the New York Rangers.
-It was the Panthers' 15th season in the National Hockey League (NHL).
+It was the Panthers' 14th season in the National Hockey League (NHL).
+The Panthers failed to qualify for the playoffs for the seventh consecutive season.

-The 2007 NHL Entry Draft took place in Columbus, Ohio, on June 22–23.
+The 2007 NHL entry draft took place in Columbus, Ohio, on June 22–23.
 For a complete list of Panthers' draft picks, see below.

 Regular season

 The Panthers tied the Montreal Canadiens for the fewest shorthanded goals allowed with just three.